 Resist the temptation to withdraw from people, rather, stay around people that care and are supportive.
 Be quick to share whatever emotions you may be feeling no matter how overwhelming it may seem to you.

-You may also consider checking in to a facility that has recovery programs that support antidepressant withdrawals.
-Some facilities do admit their clients, while others just require regular visits.
+You may also consider checking in to a facility with recovery programs that support antidepressant withdrawals.
+Some facilities admit their clients, while others just require regular visits.

 Being in groups and following up on the recovery process of others can be a good way to help ease yours.
 You may consider an online support group as well, they are also quite beneficial.